Temporal parts: Definition

 Later, Sider tried to combat the fears of endurantists who could not understand what a temporal part is by defining it in terms of "part at a time" or "parthood at a time", a relation that the endurantist should accept, unlike parthood simpliciter—which an endurantist may say makes no sense, given that all parts are had at a time.
-(However, McDaniel argues that even endurantists should accept that notion [McDaniel (2004) 146-7]).
+(However, McDaniel argues that even endurantists should accept that notion).
 Sider gave the following definition, which is widely used:

 x is an instantaneous temporal part of y at instant t =df (i) x is a part of y; (ii) x exists at, but only, at t; and (iii) x overlaps every part of y that exists at t.
-(Sider 2001: 60).

 Sider also gave an alternative definition that is compatible with presentism, using the tensed operators "WILL" and "WAS":

 x is an instantaneous temporal part of y =df (i) x is a part of y; (ii) x overlaps every part of y; (iii) it is not the case that WILL (x exists); (iv) it is not the case that WAS (x exists).
-(Sider 2001: 71).

 While Sider's definition is most commonly used, Zimmerman—troubled by the demand for instants (which may not exist in a gunky space-time that is such that every region has a sub-region)—gives the following: